DataRun-ye/data-run-docs/docs/index.md

   ![Rules Expressions](https://github.com/user-attachments/assets/b49f0ccb-afea-4237-b1f1-b818e083a755)

 ## 9.2 Mobile App
-Datarun-Mobile's app is developed with dart (Flutter).
+Datarun-Mobile's app was developed with dart (Flutter).
 The app facilitates the submission and synchronization of malaria-related data with the main backend system.

 ## Features